CloudContactAI/ccai-perl/README.md

 # CCAI Perl Client

-A Perl client for the Cloud Contact AI API that allows you to easily send SMS and MMS messages.
+A Perl client for the CloudContactAI API that allows you to easily send SMS and MMS messages.

 ## Requirements